First Off

 "First Off" is a song by American rapper Future featuring fellow American rapper Travis Scott.
 It was sent to rhythmic and urban contemporary radio on February 12, 2019, as the third and final single from the former's seventh studio album, The Wizrd.
 The song was written by the artists alongside XO manager Cash and producer ATL Jacob.
+The song marks Future and Travis Scott's second collaboration, following "3500" from Travis Scott's 2015 album Rodeo.

+Composition

+"First Off" features a "heavy-hitting instrumental" with a "drowsy yet infectious performance by Future".
+The song features lyrics about money, drugs, and the NBA, and includes references to players such as Dwyane Wade, James Harden, and Tracy McGrady.

+Critical reception

+Malvika Padin of Clash wrote that Travis Scott's strong performance on the track "lifted the [album]" much like Gunna's feature on "Unicorn Purp".